-If the immigrant entered the U.S. legally and his or her spouse is a U.S. citizen, it's a powerful combination: The immigration should (unless he or she committed visa fraud, as discussed below) be able to apply for a green card using the procedure called adjustment of status, and not have to leave the U.S. during any part of the application processing.
+If the immigrant entered the U.S. legally and the petitioning spouse is a U.S. citizen, it's a powerful combination: The immigrant should (unless they committed visa fraud, as discussed below) be able to apply for a green card using the procedure called adjustment of status, and not have to leave the U.S. during any part of the application processing.

-IMPORTANT WARNING: An immigrant who used a temporary visa -- such as a tourist visa -- to enter the United States, planning all along to get married, might face accusations of visa fraud upon applying to adjust status.
-Particularly if the immigrant knew the U.S. spouse before arriving in the United States and used a temporary visa to enter, USCIS is likely to be suspicious.
-At the interview where the green card would normally be approved, USCIS might raise question about whether the immigrant's real intention upon arrival was to apply for permanent residence after the marriage.
-Unless the immigrant entered on a fiancé visa, the discovery that this was the real intention will lead USCIS to demand filing an additional application requesting a waiver or forgiveness of visa fraud.
+IMPORTANT WARNING: An immigrant who used a temporary form of entry to the U.S.—such as a tourist visa or a visa waiver—while planning all along to get married, is taking a big risk.
+The applicant might face accusations of visa fraud upon applying to adjust status.
+Particularly if the immigrant knew the U.S. spouse before arriving in the U.S. and used a temporary visa to enter, USCIS is likely to be suspicious.
+At the interview where the green card would normally be approved, USCIS might raise questions about whether the immigrant's real intention upon arrival was to apply for permanent residence after the marriage.
+Unless the immigrant entered on a K-1 fiancé visa, the discovery that this was the real intention will lead USCIS to demand filing an additional application requesting a waiver or forgiveness of visa fraud.
 Of course, if the couple met after the immigrant arrived in the United States, this will not be a problem.
-And even for other couples, uncertainties about their marriage plans as well as the length of time they waited to get married often satisfy USCIS that they didn't misuse an entry visa.
+And even for other couples, uncertainties about their marriage plans as well as the length of time they waited to get married can potentially satisfy USCIS that they didn't misuse an entry visa.

 Regardless of mode of entry, some immigrants are lucky enough to be eligible for adjustment of status if they started a green card application process before a certain part of the law called "Section 245(i)" changed.
 Specifically, a green-card eligible immigrant can apply to adjust status if a prospective employer or relative filed either a labor certification or a visa petition on the person's behalf either:

 Getting a marriage-based green card is normally a two-step process.
-First, the U.S. spouse submits a petition (Form I-130) telling USCIS that he or she wants to help the person immigrate.
-After USCIS approves this petition, the immigrant submits an application for permanent residence (a green card).
+First, the U.S. spouse submits a petition (Form I-130) telling USCIS that they want to help the foreign-born person immigrate.
+After USCIS approves this petition, the immigrant normally submits an application for permanent residence (a green card).

-But for the spouse of a U.S. citizen who is eligible to adjust status, the process usually gets condensed into one step.
-The U.S. spouse’s petition and the immigrant's green card application can be filed together, or "concurrently."
-They should be mailed to an office of USCIS.
-Months later, USCIS will call the immigrant in for biometrics (fingerprinting and a photograph).
+Some time after they are mailed to an office of USCIS, it will call the immigrant in for biometrics (fingerprinting and a photograph).
 After that, USCIS will call the couple in for a personal interview.
-A USCIS officer will ask various questions concerning the immigrant's eligibility for the green card and the validity and bona fides of the marriage.
+A USCIS officer will ask various questions concerning the immigrant's eligibility for the green card and the validity of the marriage.

-The green card (lawful permanent residence) should be approved at that interview.
+The green card (lawful permanent residence) should be approved at or shortly after that interview.
 The actual card will arrive by mail some weeks later.